How tech layoffs could impact the housing market

 Still, the lingering high rates are bringing the number of homes under contract nationwide to record lows, and nearly 60,000 deals fell through in October.
 Even Silicon Valley cities like San Francisco and San Jose experienced increased home sale cancellations last month, with 6 percent and 8 percent of sales falling through respectively.

-However, the number of cancellations in these cities are still the lowest among major U.S. metros.
+However, the number of cancellations in these cities is still the lowest among major U.S. metros.

 “The Fed’s actions to curb inflation are causing the housing market to slow at a pace not seen since the financial crisis,” Redfin economics research lead Chen Zhao said in a media release this week.